altruios/namshubettulpa/public/namshubettulpa/chapters/seeds-of-a-new-world.md

 ~He found a woman on the floor, having some sort of seizure~ *Her leg jerked.
-It banged against the door again* *Kent looked both ways down the hallway she was in* ~All was silent - but down to the left there was another person on the floor~ 'K::Right, fucking cardboard palace - chemistry...
+It banged against the door again* *Kent looked both ways down the hallway she was in* ~All was silent - but down to the right there was another person on the floor~ 'K::Right, fucking cardboard palace - chemistry...
 Should you be breathing though a filter?'
 ~The air seemed fine~